penelopedef/Skin_lesion_classification_ResNet-50_Attention_LSTM/README.md

 ## SKIN LESION DIAGNOSIS USING DEEP LEARNING (Classification with ResNet-50, LSTM, and Attention)
 #### Primary Researcher - Penelope DeFreitas
-#### This repository was completed as part of a major research project at the Toronto Metropolitan University.
+#### This repository was completed as part of a major research project at the Toronto Metropolitan University in partial fulfillment of the requirements for the degree of Master of Science in the Programme of Data Science and Analytics

 ## Required Libraries
 Make sure to install the following packages in your Colab/virtual environment: